Social Security Administration (SSA) Annual Data for

 Medicare is financed by a portion of the payroll taxes paid by workers and their employers.
 It also is financed in part by monthly premiums deducted from Social Security checks or by direct payment by the beneficiary.

-The Centers for Medicare & Medicaid Services in the Department of Health and Human Services is the agency in charge of the Medicare program.
-For complete information about Medicare, go to CMS.gov online.
+The Centers for Medicare and Medicaid Services in the Department of Health and Human Services is the agency in charge of the Medicare program.
+For complete information about Medicare, go to CMS.gov.
 SSA provides general information about the Medicare program.
 Individuals apply for Medicare at SSA.